-Along with our exhibits, we will have free family activities every weekend depicting life along the Erie Canal in the 19th century.
+Along with our exhibits, we will have free family activities every weekend this summer depicting life along the Erie Canal in the 19th century.
 Join us and hand crank your own ice cream, visit with an original Erie Canal Hoggee and his horses, churn and sample your own butter, play games from yesteryear, sing and dance to traditional Erie Canal music, enjoy a visit from the Utica Zoo Mobile and see a fantastic waterfront fireworks show…this will be a summer of fun like no other!

 Gems staff will be wearing historical clothing from 1817 – 1910